About The Project

 At the end of 2020, a joint venture development agreement was signed with Acorn Property Group who have extensive experience of regenerating brownfield sites with mixed-use development and who were willing to undertake community engagement as before.

 The first public consultation was held on 23rd November 2021.
-Feedback and questionnaires were able to be submitted until 14th December 2021.
+Feedback and questionnaires were submitted.

 We want to hear from you

 The redevelopment of Baltic Wharf is an exciting opportunity to deliver a dynamic new scheme to suit the current and future needs of a growing community.
 The opportunity to submit feedback on first consultation has now closed.

 We'd love to hear from you if you would like to express an initial interest in any future commercial/retail/office space.
 Please fill out the form and we will be in touch.